ARM-software/arm-trusted-firmware/docs/user-guide.rst

 This document assumes that the reader has previous experience running a fully bootable Linux software stack on Juno or FVP using the prebuilt binaries and filesystems provided by `Linaro`_.
 Further information may be found in the `Instructions for using the Linaro software deliverables`_.
 It also assumes that the user understands the role of the different software components required to boot a Linux system:

 -  Specific firmware images required by the platform (e.g. SCP firmware on Juno)
 -  Normal world bootloader (e.g. UEFI or U-Boot)
 -  Device tree
 -  Linux kernel image
 -  Root filesystem

-Note: the ARM TF v1.3 release was tested with Linaro Release 16.06, and the latest version of ARM TF is tested with Linaro Release 17.01.

 This document also assumes that the user is familiar with the FVP models and the different command line options available to launch the model.